google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

 </figure>
 <figcaption>When it comes to more striking display typefaces, script, handwritten, or blackletter, don’t spend too much energy training to put them into the matrix.
 They will most likely be very contrasting anyway.</figcaption>

 When applying it to your design, other factors come into play, depending on how close the combination is, such as a similar [x-height](/glossary/x_height), or a similar or different [width](/glossary/width).
-Also, by using different [weights](/glossary/weight) or [styles](/glossary/style), you can hide a less-than-ideal combination.
+Also, you can improve a less-than-ideal combination by using different [weights](/glossary/weight) or [styles](/glossary/style).

-So see the font matrix as a guideline to make a decision, but don’t drive yourself crazy.
+So see the font matrix as a guideline to make pairing decisions, but don’t drive yourself crazy.
 Even Indra Kupferschmid says that it is not binding and should not limit your creativity.
 It is one way—not the only way—and hopefully this will support you in finding _your_ way.